OrF8/Java-ASCII-Art/README.md

 # 🧩 Features
 - **Image to ASCII Conversion**: Transforms images into ASCII art using grayscale mapping.
 - **Customizable Character Sets**: Allows selection of different character sets for varying levels of detail.
-- **Scalable Output**: Adjusts the size of the output ASCII art based on user preferences.​
+- **Scalable Output**: Adjusts the size of the output ASCII art based on user preferences.
 - **Modular Design**: Structured codebase for easy maintenance and extension.

 # 📁 Project Structure